Josiah Gray

 Josiah Gray (born December 21, 1997) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
 He has played in MLB for the Los Angeles Dodgers.
 He was drafted by the Cincinnati Reds in the second round of the 2018 Major League Baseball draft.

 Amateur career

-After not being heavily recruited out of New Rochelle High School, Gray accepted his only scholarship offer to play college baseball at Le Moyne College in Syracuse, New York.
+After not being heavily recruited out of New Rochelle High School, Gray accepted his only scholarship offer to play college baseball for the Le Moyne Dolphins in Syracuse, New York.
 He spent his first two seasons at Le Moyne splitting time as a shortstop and a pitcher before transitioning to the mound full-time.
 As a freshman he had a batting average of just .265 and an earned run average (ERA) of 8.31.
 After becoming the full-time closer as a sophomore, he posted an ERA of 0.63.
 In 2017, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 As a junior in 2018, he went 11–0 with a 1.25 ERA in 13 starts.